Notes from the trip

 We arrived at the harbour, as the wind had already picked up, and blanketed the azure, blue sea with white spray mist all over.
 We held our breath, hoping the ride would not be cancelled.
 And as other tourists gathered to board, and the gate was lowered, we let a sigh of relief and quickly positioned ourselves at the bow, wanting to get all the sights first.

 The panorama in front of us was majestic, grandiose.
-Hout Bay was bordered by tall mountains on both sides, and somehow protected from the worst a bad weather front I'm sure, would unleash at times.
-On our not so small boat, we could already feel the waves pounding on the hull, while going up and down, slightly rolling at times too.
-It was fun, while a bit challenging for photography... and once we almost cleared the relative safety of the Bay, the sea became even more agitated, even spending little water sprouts and mini tornadoes of white sprays not so far from us.
-And on our side, a few giant rocks, literarily covered by very noisy and rowdy Brown fur seals.
+Hout Bay was bordered by tall mountains on both sides, and somehow protected from the worst a bad weather front, I'm sure, would unleash at times.
+On our not-so-small boat, we could already feel the waves pounding on the hull, while going up and down, slightly rolling at times, too.
+It was fun, while a bit challenging for photography... and once we had almost cleared the relative safety of the Bay, the sea became even more agitated, even spending little water sprouts and mini tornadoes of white sprays not so far from us.
+And on our side, a few giant rocks, literally covered by very noisy and rowdy Brown fur seals.

-While all this was happening, we were being sprayed by water spray more and more and the boat was now rocking a little bit left and right.
-More passengers had taken refuge inside the cabin, while we, of course, were clinging to the rails outside trying to get more shots.
+While all this was happening, we were being sprayed by water spray more and more, and the boat was now rocking a little bit left and right.
+More passengers had taken refuge inside the cabin, while we, of course, were clinging to the rails outside, trying to get more shots.
 But ultimately, the captain announced the sea was getting a bit dangerous, and we were heading back to port.
-This was a bit disappointing for us as we had hoped to continue the tour and see more of the seals, but captain decision it was and that was it.
+This was a bit disappointing for us as we had hoped to continue the tour and see more of the seals, but the captain's decision was final.

-After docking, we quickly disembarked, feeling a bit land sick for a few minutes after the boat rocky motion, and got in our car for another drive.
-This was the part of our journey where we would have a good chance to see plenty of whales, hopefully with calves, and vast white sanded beaches stretches for miles at a time.
+After docking, we quickly disembarked, feeling a bit land sick for a few minutes after the boat's rocky motion, and got in our car for another drive.
+This was the part of our journey where we would have a good chance to see plenty of whales, hopefully with calves, and vast white sand beaches stretching for miles at a time.

 And we were not to be disappointed.

-The first half of the drive was going up following up a small mountainous road, twisting and turning, hugging at times steep cliffs and rough terrain.
-Below and as far as the eye could see, blue sea and sky, with a few patches of white and grey clouds, which we suspected would not bid well if we were to go Table Mountain.
+The first half of the drive was going up, following a small mountainous road, twisting and turning, hugging steep cliffs and rough terrain.
+Below and as far as the eye could see, blue sea and sky, with a few patches of white and grey clouds, which we suspected would not do well if we were to go to Table Mountain.

-But for now a few whales, mother and calves, could be seen in the waters below, hugging the coastline.
+But for now, a few whales, mother and calves, could be seen in the waters below, hugging the coastline.
 A bit far to see great details, but close enough to take a few good shots still of them breaching the waterline.
 It was a mesmerizing spectacle.
 Thinking about it now, a long lens like my 600mm would have been good at the time (I only had a 70-400mm telephoto zoom).
-Further than the whales migration path, a coastguard patrol boat came into view, and after a few minutes we could see they were doing some search and rescue training.
-This was no easy task for the mean in the water, and while the sea was a bit rough, this was still good weather.
-I could not imagine what it would be like in bad, or stormy gale conditions!
+Further than the whales' migration path, a coastguard patrol boat came into view, and after a few minutes, we could see they were doing some search and rescue training.
+This was no easy task for the men in the water, and while the sea was a bit rough, this was still good weather.
+I could not imagine what it would be like in bad or stormy gale conditions!

-We left and were on the road once again, this time driving to Cape Town Bo-Kaap residential area: historically small part of town built in the late 18th century, originally home to Muslim migrants and freed slaves.
+We left and were on the road once again, this time driving to Cape Town's Bo-Kaap residential area: a historically small part of town built in the late 18th century, originally home to Muslim migrants and freed slaves.
 The area is very quaint looking with very iconic, small colourful houses and shopfronts painted in bright yellow, blue, purple, green, orange, and other bold and simple colours.
-A few local aroma soon drifted our way and we knew there was some good food around of course.
+A few local aromas soon drifted our way, and we knew there was some good food around, of course.

 But this was not a stop for lunch as we were on a clock and had to check whether or not Table Mountain top would be accessible... unfortunately, heavy clouds had rolled in while in town, and soon covered the whole mountain: the cable cars would not be operating, or if able to bring us to the top, may not be able to bring us down forcing us to spend the night very far indeed from our hotel!

-There was still plenty to see, so before the weather turned to rain, we rushed to another sightseeing place, to Signal hill.
-Good thing for us, this amazing place gave us an almost 360 degrees view of Cape Town, with the famous DHL Stadium to the West, along with the sea covering our field of view from South to North on that side of the hill.
-To the East and South, Table Mountain top was entirely covered, misty and maybe a bit stormy looking.
-There was no way this was happening today unfortunately.
+There was still plenty to see, so before the weather turned to rain, we rushed to another sightseeing place, Signal Hill.
+Good thing for us, this amazing place gave us an almost 360-degree view of Cape Town, with the famous DHL Stadium to the West, along with the sea covering our field of view from South to North on that side of the hill.
+To the East and South, the Table Mountain top was entirely covered, misty, and maybe a bit stormy looking.
+There was no way this was happening today, unfortunately.
 But the view in between, from the other iconic National Geographic Signage, almost made up for it.

-Unfortunately the afternoon of our last day was coming to a close, and we had one more stop to go before the sun gave up on today's epic sightseeing.
-So we rushed down the hill and quickly reached Camps Bay, where we could still indulge into some landscape photography and (self) portrait.
+Alas, the afternoon of our last day was coming to a close, and we had one more stop to go before the sun gave up on today's epic sightseeing.
+So we rushed down the hill and quickly reached Camps Bay, where we could still indulge in some landscape photography and (self) portrait.

 And just like that, as night came after a quick change of clothes in our hotel, we went out for our last dinner at the famous Gold Restaurant.